Electromagnetic Inverse Scattering from a Single Transmitter: Experiments

 \subsubsection{Multiple Transmitter Evaluation}

 We begin by comparing our method against prior approaches under the multiple-transmitter setting, using both synthetic and real datasets for comprehensive evaluation.
-As shown in the upper part of \cref{tab:result}, our method achieves comparable or superior performance to the \ac{sota} in most cases, highlighting the advantages of our decoupled learning scheme and end-to-end training framework across diverse data domains.
+As shown in the upper part of \cref{tab:result}, our method achieves comparable or superior performance to the \ac{sota} in most cases, demonstrating how our end-to-end training framework successfully leverage the data prior across diverse data domains.
 In addition, we present a qualitative comparison, as shown in \cref{fig:synthetic_0.05noise_N_inc=16}.
-Traditional methods such as \ac{bp}\citep{belkebir2005superresolution}, \gs\citep{chen2009subspace}, and \tfshort~\citep{chen2009subspace} are only capable of recovering the coarse shape of the scatterer. \bps~\citep{chen2018computational} produces sharp edges, but the reconstructed shapes are often inaccurate. \pg~\citep{song2021electromagnetic} achieves accurate shape recovery, yet introduces noticeable background artifacts. \iishort~\citep{luo2024imaging} can generate high-quality reconstructions, but occasionally fails due to local optima, as it is based on an iterative optimization process (see the last row).
+Traditional methods such as \ac{bp}\citep{belkebir2005superresolution}, \gs\citep{chen2009subspace}, and \tfshort~\citep{chen2009subspace} are only capable of recovering the coarse shape of the scatterer. \bps~\citep{chen2018computational, wei2019deep} produces sharp edges, but the reconstructed shapes are often inaccurate. \pg~\citep{song2021electromagnetic} achieves accurate shape recovery, yet introduces noticeable background artifacts. \iishort~\citep{luo2024imaging} can generate high-quality reconstructions, but occasionally fails due to local optima, as it is based on an iterative optimization process (see the last row).
 In contrast, our method produces accurate and clean reconstructions across all cases, demonstrating both visual fidelity and robustness.